 AI and Architects

 Looking specifically at the architect and his roles in the built environment.
 Evidently, there are few responsibilities architects carry out that can’t be replaced easily, especially those that involve human contacts such as coordination of other consultants, site supervision and meetings.
 However, his core responsibility which is architectural design can be largely taken over by AI.
 Even though several experts are of a contrary opinion, some believe that architectural design is the most difficult activity to automate because of AI’s limited purview into the nature and proclivity of human experiences.

 Type and sources of Information used in architectural design

-- Those gathered from previous works in the form of experiences and case studies.
+- Those gathered from previous works are in the form of experiences and case studies.
 Though, some experts agree that experiences may be hard to access because of intellectual property concerns.

-- Those gathered from research, sometimes extracted from the Architects’ data, post occupancy evaluation data and other sources.
+- Those gathered from research, sometimes extracted from the Architects’ data, post-occupancy evaluation data and other sources.

 - Those gathered from city planning departments and building codes and regulations.